ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessageAppSlate/ConversationEntyTestingNotes.md

 The ConversationAppSlate should really be tested in isolation without the ConversationEntryNode before I move forward.

 Also, did I intend the ConversationAppSlate to explicitly use the phone's make_active_appslate method?

+Fixed a bug where ConvoAppSlate wasn't ready to start because it was started before it was added to the scene tree.
+I fixed it by making sure it was added to the scene tree before starting.
+But now there's a new bug where the active convo dict isn't updated correctly after the first entry.
+One of those things that needs to be fixed by data-driven indicies of things, not by raw variables.